34. Fret Creek

 How to get there

-From Highway 35 turn northeast onto the Dufur Mill Road (FR 44) about 25 miles south of the town of Hood River (13 ¼ miles north of the Highway 26/Highway 35 junction).
-Turn right onto FR 4420 in 8 ½ miles, then veer left onto FR 2730 in another 2 miles.
-The trailhead is on the right about ¼ mile past Fifteenmile Campground a little over 2 miles later.
+From Highway 35, turn northeast onto FR 44 (Brooks Meadow Road) about 25 miles south of the town of Hood River (13 ¼ miles north of the Highway 26/Highway 35 junction).
+Turn right onto FR 4420 in 8 ½ miles, then continue straight onto FR 2730 in another 2 miles.
+Fifteenmile Campground (“Forest Camp”) is on the left 2 miles later, and trailhead parking is on the left a few hundred yards past the campground.

 Previous